Cannot delete file(s) on root zfs filesystem if disk is full

 I'd class this as not-a-bug; I'm going to reduce priority at least for now.

-Updated by Samuel Younge about 9 years ago
+Updated by Samuel Younge over 9 years ago

 - Status changed from New to Feedback